 Traffic counts, barrier messages, and rule timeouts: CacheFlow preserves the semantics of OpenFlow constructs like queries on traffic statistics, barrier messages, and rule timeouts by having CacheMaster emulate these features.
 For example, CacheMaster maintains packet and byte counts for each rule installed by the controller, updating its local information each time a rule moves to a different part of the "cache hierarchy."
-Similarly, CacheMaster emulates rule timeouts by installing rules without timeouts, and explicitly removing the rules when the software timeout expires, similar to prior work on LIME [23].
+Similarly, CacheMaster emulates rule timeouts by installing rules without timeouts, and explicitly removing the rules when the software timeout expires.
 For barrier messages, CacheMaster first sends a barrier request to all the switches, and waits for all of them to respond before sending a barrier reply to the controller.
 In the meantime, CacheMaster buffers all messages from the controller before distributing them among the switches.